 - Which BPM software should you choose?

-Business process management (BPM) tools are software suites that are designed to streamline business operations and facilitate continuous improvement — from simple admin to big policy decisions.
+What is business process management?
+In short, BPM is software that’s designed to streamline business operations and facilitate continuous improvement — from simple admin to big policy decisions.

 Many small businesses and organizations still use spreadsheets, lists, and even paper forms to stay organized.
 This means staff wastes a lot of time on manual tasks like checking boxes, filling out forms, and managing data.
 By the same token, managers struggle to find inefficiencies and fix broken workflows.